Virgin and Child from the Sainte-Chapelle: Description

-The statue, forty-one cm high, represents the pinnacle of Gothic art, and the late medieval ideal of beauty.
+The statue, forty-one cm high, represents the pinnacle of Gothic art and beautiful Madonnas, and the late medieval ideal of beauty.
 The Virgin Mary is portrayed as a young and slender woman; in appearance representative of the aristocracy of the age.
 Her hip is slightly protruded – giving the figure an S-shape.
 On her left arm she is resting the baby Jesus, who in turn reaches out his left hand to an apple the Virgin holds up in her right hand.
 Her robe, with a belt, is almost entirely covered by a coat, all of which is finely decorated with gold.
 The folds of the cloth are intricately and realistically sculpted towards the bottom.
 Her narrow, triangular face is surrounded by curly hair and a veil, her eyes are long and narrow, and a slight, playful smile is upon her lips.

 The sculpture must have gained great popularity almost immediately, as several imitations can be found from the period following its creation.
 Of note are similar statues in the Taft Museum in Cincinnati, Ohio (formerly in the treasury of Saint-Denis), the Rijksmuseum in Amsterdam, the Metropolitan Museum in New York and in the museum of Orléans.